p2p-way/p2p-agent-infra/terraform/azure/readme.md

 ### [Update configuration](#p2p-agents-on-azure)

- After we deployed initial configuration, it maybe required to update nodes capacity or add more regions.
+ After we deployed initial configuration, it may be required to update nodes capacity or add more regions.
 And next steps mainly depends on the start time we set.

  **Nodes not started yet**